smartems/smartems/docs/sources/administration/cli.md

 then there are two flags that can be used to set homepath and the config file path.

-`grafana-cli --homepath "/usr/share/grafana" admin reset-admin-password newpass`
+`smartems-cli --homepath "/usr/share/grafana" admin reset-admin-password newpass`

 If you have not lost the admin password then it is better to set in the smartEMS UI.
 If you need to set the password in a script then the [smartEMS API](http://docs.grafana.org/http_api/user/#change-password) can be used.
 Here is an example using curl with basic auth: